-Having relied on them since before the advent of GPS, I’ve got to know my Sahara paper maps. well.
-Then when GPS came along, I could pinpoint my position with an accuracy that was more than adequate for desert travel.
-Some of these colonial-era maps such as the IGN 200s are cartographic works of art and unlike current nav technology, in the deep Sahara topography changes on a millennial scale.
+Navigating the Sahara Having used them since before the advent of GPS, I’ve got to know my Sahara paper maps. well.
+Then when GPS came along, I could pinpoint my position on the map with an accuracy that was more than adequate for desert travel.
+Some of these colonial-era maps such as the IGN 200s are cartographic works of art and unlike current nav technology, in the deep Sahara topography changes at geological speeds.
+In other words a Sahara paper map from 1960 will still be accurate today.
 Tracks may become roads and villages become towns, but the desert itself remains relatively unchanged.
 Is there a benefit in having a tiny map on your GPS rather than simply a waypoint to aim for or a tracklog to follow, even if your position on the map is displayed live?
 That’s essential for navigating a busy city with a Nuvi.
 But the Sahara is more like the sea where more often what you want is…

 Garmin Topo North Africa v3 Light

-You download the Garmin Topo map directly into your device (takes about an hour) and only once your GPS is plugged into a computer, will it display on BaseCamp.
+Long version You download the Garmin Topo map directly into your device (takes about an hour) and only once your GPS device is plugged into a computer, will it display on BaseCamp.
 Unplug the GPS and the map disappears from BaseCamp.

 In places the Garmin copies the OSM’s annoying habit of again, marking high points (automatically?) as mountains which is a distraction, let alone inaccurate – for example when an escarpment gets shown as a string of peaks.
 If you drop the detail level enough notches on BaseCamp, these peaks (left) only disappear once all the useful tracks and place names have gone too.
 It’s great (and a bit puzzling) that this stuff is produced for free at all by OSM supporters, but the quickest flip to sat imagery would reveal the true nature of the relief.

-So does the Topo map mean I’ll stop using Google Earth imagery in the planning, or paper maps on the piste.
+So does the Garmin Topo map mean I’ll stop using Google or Bing imagery in the planning, or paper maps on the piste.
 I don’t think so.
 In places like Morocco the extent of marked pistes can be converted into accurate tracklogs, but with better surrounding detail than OSMs.
 And, unlike Olaf, there’s no aggro importing into a modern, touch-screen GPS.
-When I want to quickly verify where I am, a glance at the Topo map may be adequate.
+When I want to quickly verify where I am, a glance at the Garmin Topo map may be adequate.

 I’ve been using the Garmin Topo map quite heavily on Basecamp last couple of days, preparing a new edition of Morocco Overland.
 It’s an intuitive-reading map and I’ve found one benefit of using a Garmin map on Garmin software is that when stringing out a track with the ‘create a route’ tool, it automatically snaps onto even the thinnest track on the map just like Google maps.
 But the Basecamp tool won’t do that with other installed maps like OSM or Olaf, or even the basic Garmin base map.
 Sometimes you have to trick the tool to go the way you want, but it makes stringing together hopefully accurate routes (as well as distances) very easy.
 Occasionally only Olaf will show a route you want to follow, in which case you make the route with lots of short, straight lines.
 No so hard.